 Even with adjustable settings, some customers still find the motion sensor to be too sensitive, triggering nearly constant recording but not always capturing movement in the videos.
 This is a glitch that can drain the battery quickly, especially when you’re counting on sunshine for power.

-The camera comes with a 16GB memory card, but you can upgrade to a 64GB memory card or download video to a computer.
+This solar-powered motion sensor light and camera comes with a 16GB memory card, but you can upgrade to a 64GB memory card or download video to a computer.
 One thing to note is that users have had a hard time getting the camera to sync up for proper date and time stamping.
 We recommend including that information in the name of any videos you download

 Things to consider in a solar security camera